braedonwatkins/landingpage/README.md

 # Landing Page
-The purpose of this project is to create a landing page given a layout image with color hex codes.
+The purpose of this project is to create a landing page given a layout image, color, and font.
 ![outcome](./odin-project.png)

 ![colors](./colors_and_stuff.png)